Graduate Assistantships

 To apply for a Graduate Assistantship position, students must log onto New York Tech’s Handshake where they’ll be able to search for all posted GA positions.
 They must:

 - Upload their resume under “Documents” and select “Build Profile from Resume.”
-Handshake will automatically populate the student’s education, work experience, and skills OR they may input their information manually under “My Profile.”
+Handshake will automatically populate the student’s education, work experience, and skills OR the student may input their information manually under “My Profile.”

 - Enter a short bio, input relevant coursework, and attach social links.